 Please avoid driving on Bryant St. and Castilleja Ave. (official bike routes).
 Cars on Churchill Avenue may not drive straight over the train tracks (towards El Camino) during 8:30-9:15am Monday through Friday (left turn only).

 Parking for more than two hours in the Southgate neighborhood (houses across from Paly's Churchill Ave. entrance) is not available without a special Southgate neighborhood permit.

-Parking on campus: Parking permit must be visible, available for purchase at the ASB Bookkeeper's Office in the Tower Building (for Seniors & Juniors only; limited supply available).
+Parking permit must be visible, available for purchase at the ASB Bookkeeper's Office in the Tower Building (for Seniors & Juniors only; limited supply available).
 Visitors to Paly may pick up a 1-day permit, available in the Main Office, Tower Building.
 PAPD is responsible for parking enforcement.
 Parking is available on El Camino until 4:00 but caution must be used entering and exiting the car on this busy street.

 Questions?
 Email: Paly PTSA Transportation Safety Representative (TSR).